-Google Drive does not offer an option but you can easily can add an auto-expire feature to any of your shared folders in Google Drive with the help of a simple Google Script.
+Google Drive does not offer an option but you can easily can add an auto-expiry date to any of your shared files and folders with the help of a simple Google Script.
 The script works for both Gmail and Google Apps accounts.

-Set Expiration Dates & Temporarily Share Google Drive Folders
+Set Expiration Dates & Temporarily Share Google Drive Files & Folders

-- Go to Run -> Start and it will create a trigger that will auto-expire the shared links at the specified time.
+- Go to Run -> Start and authorize the auto-expiry script to run at the specified time.

 That’s it.
-You can exit the Google Script page and it will send you an email notification when the shared links are disabled.
+You can exit the Google Script page and it will automatically disable the sharing options for that file /folder at the given date and time.